Cloud computing is mainly regulated under privacy, administrative and cybercrime laws.

-Authorised operators have also to pay an annual contribution to the Telecommunication Authority ('Authority') for being registered in the Italian Communications Operators’ Registry.
+Authorised operators have also to pay an annual contribution to AGCOM for being registered in the Registry.
 This contribution is annually determined as a percentage of the net turnover of each operator.
-In 2018, this was 1.35% (Authority’s Resolution No 426/17/CONS).
+In 2020, this was 1.3% (AGCOM Resolution No 434/19/CONS).

-A national Digital Terrestrial Television ('DTT') authorisation can be requested by joint-stock companies or co-operatives having their registered office in Italy or in the European Economic Area (EEA), or by companies having their registered office in third countries which apply a reciprocal treatment to Italian organisations (pursuant to the Authority’s Resolution No 353/11/CONS).
+A national Digital Terrestrial Television (DTT) authorisation can be requested by joint-stock companies or co-operatives having their registered office in Italy or in the European Economic Area (EEA), or by companies having their registered office in third countries which apply a reciprocal treatment to Italian organisations (pursuant to AGCOM Resolution No 353/11/CONS).

-The applicant companies must also have as business purpose, radio television or publishing activity or in any case activity related to information or entertainment and their directors or legal representative must not have received certain criminal convictions or precautionary and/or security measures.
+The applicant companies must also have as their business purpose, radio/television or publishing activity or in any case activity related to information or entertainment and their directors or legal representative must not have received certain criminal convictions or precautionary and/or security measures.

 The authorisation is granted by the Ministry, upon the payment of a fee of EUR7,000 (which is lower for European authorisations operating at national or local level, for local or provincial authorisations), within 30 days from the submission of the application, unless the term is postponed for further 30 days for additional verifications.
 It is valid for 12 years, can be renewed for equal periods and can be assigned to third parties in presence of certain conditions.

-A similar procedure must be followed for the provision of radio services pursuant to the Authority’s Resolution No 664/09/CONS, by submitting an application to the Ministry upon the payment of a fee of EUR3,000 for national providers having the same prerequisites.
+A similar procedure must be followed for the provision of radio services pursuant to AGCOM Resolution No 664/09/CONS, by submitting an application to the Ministry upon the payment of a fee of EUR3,000 for national providers having the same prerequisites.

 The general authorisations have a validity not exceeding 20 years (their expiry date is on 31 December of the last year of validity) and can be renewed.

-A satellite authorisation, granted by the Authority pursuant to the Authority’s Resolution No 127/00/CONS, is subject to the payment of a fee of EUR6,026.96, while the coaxial cable authorisation is granted by the Ministry pursuant to the Authority’s Resolution No 289/01/CONS, upon the payment of a fee of EUR7,000.
+A satellite authorisation, granted by AGCOM pursuant to AGCOM Resolution No 127/00/CONS, is subject to the payment of a fee of EUR6,026.96, while the coaxial cable authorisation is granted by the Ministry pursuant to AGCOM Resolution No 289/01/CONS, upon the payment of a fee of EUR7,000.

 Both authorisations can be granted only to joint-stock companies, having their registered office in Italy or in the EEA (or in countries applying a reciprocal treatment as above), whose directors and legal representatives have not been sentenced as for the DTT authorisation, after a procedure that lasts up to 60 days, or 90 in the case of postponement for additional verifications.
 They are valid for six years and can be renewed.

-A different regulation applies to services transmitted through 'other means of electronic communication'; that is, the electronic communications networks other than those via satellite, DTT and coaxial cable (which include mobile networks excluding the transmissions through DVBH, Internet, IPTV, web TV and therefore also video channels online, eg, YouTube), depending on whether they are in 'linear' mode ('streaming' or 'simulcast' services) or in 'non-linear' mode ('downloading' or 'on demand' services).
+A different regulation applies to services transmitted through "other means of electronic communication" – that is, the electronic communications networks other than those via satellite, DTT and coaxial cable (which include mobile networks excluding the transmissions through DVBH, internet, IPTV, web TV and therefore also video channels online such as YouTube), depending on whether they are in "linear" mode (streaming or simulcast services) or in "non-linear" mode (downloading or on-demand services).

-In the first case, the authorisation for transmitting audiovisual or radio services through 'other means of electronic communication' is granted by the Authority to joint-stock companies or partnerships, co-operatives, foundations, incorporated and unincorporated associations and natural persons having their registered office or residence in Italy or within the EEA, or in a third country on condition that it applies a reciprocal treatment towards Italian citizens.
-Also in this case, the applicants must have as business purpose the radio television or publishing activity or in any case related to information or entertainment and their directors or legal representative must not have received certain criminal convictions or precautionary and/or security measures (Authority’s Resolution No 606/10/CONS).
+In the first case, the authorisation for transmitting audio-visual or radio services through "other means of electronic communication" is granted by AGCOM to joint-stock companies or partnerships, co-operatives, foundations, incorporated and unincorporated associations and natural persons having their registered office or residence in Italy or within the EEA, or in a third country on condition that it applies a reciprocal treatment towards Italian citizens.
+Also in this case, the applicants must have as their business purpose the radio television or publishing activity, or in any case related to information or entertainment, and their directors or legal representative must not have received certain criminal convictions or precautionary and/or security measures (AGCOM Resolution No 606/10/CONS).

 Such authorisation, granted upon the payment of a fee of EUR500 (or EUR250 in the case of radio services) has a validity of 12 years, can be renewed for equal periods and can be assigned to third parties in possession of the prerequisites.

-In the second case, non-linear audiovisual media services can be provided upon the submission at the Ministry of the 'certified notification of starting activity', while the other prerequisites and conditions are the same as for linear services, including the duration and the fees (Authority’s Resolution No 607/10/CONS).
+In the second case, non-linear audio-visual media services can be provided upon the submission at AGCOM of the "certified notification of starting activity", while the other prerequisites and conditions are the same as for linear services, including the duration and the fees (AGCOM Resolution No 607/10/CONS).

-Providers of audiovisual media or radio services on DTT, satellite or coaxial cable can carry out the simultaneous and full re-transmission over the 'other means of electronic communication', at no cost, upon prior notification to the Authority and to the Ministry.
-Such notification is due also by the providers of linear or non-linear audiovisual media services through 'other means of electronic communication' which broadcast via satellite or coaxial cable.
+Providers of audio-visual media or radio services on DTT, satellite or coaxial cable can carry out the simultaneous and full re-transmission over the "other means of electronic communication", at no cost, upon prior notification to AGCOM and to the Ministry.
+Such notification is due also by the providers of linear or non-linear audio-visual media services through "other means of electronic communication" which broadcast via satellite or coaxial cable.

 Encryption has been known for decades by the Italian legislator.
 One of the first regulations which referred to encryption was adopted in 1967 (Decree of the President of the Republic No 18/1967) and is still in force.
-Such regulation governs the functioning of the Ministry for foreign affairs and reads that offices involved in these matters are equipped with encryption technology which shall be used in order to ensure the secrecy of the communications between the Ministry and the branches located abroad.
+Such regulation governs the functioning of the Ministry for Foreign Affairs and states that offices involved in these matters are equipped with encryption technology which shall be used in order to ensure the secrecy of the communications between the Ministry and the branches located abroad.